ADMINISTRATIVE CODE

 D) attainment of a "qualifying" score on an Advanced Placement English Language and Composition Exam; or

-3) The State Superintendent shall post on the State Board of Education's website, by July 1 of each year, a list of acceptable assessments and the score to be achieved on each assessment that qualifies the student as meeting the criteria set forth in this subsection (c) for world language and English language proficiency.
+3) The State Superintendent shall post on the State Board of Education's website, by July 1 of each year, a list of approved assessments and the score to be achieved on each assessment that qualifies the student as meeting the criteria set forth in this subsection (c) for LOTE and English language proficiency.
 A school district or nonpublic school that chooses to use an assessment that is not included on the list shall maintain evidence that the assessment meets the criteria specified in subsection (a)(1)(A)(iv) and the applicable criteria set forth in this subsection (c) and make that evidence available to the State Superintendent upon request.

 d) In accordance with Section 2-3.159(g) of the Code, the school district or nonpublic school shall place a designation of a qualifying student's receipt of the State Seal in the student's permanent record on the academic transcript, as defined in 23 Ill.
 Adm.
 Code 375, and include the designation on the student's diploma.
 A school district or nonpublic school must also place a designation of a qualifying student's receipt of the State Commendation both in the permanent record on the academic transcript and on the student's diploma.
-The designations shall list each of the targeted world languages for which the Seal or Commendation is being awarded.
+The designations shall list each of the targeted languages for which the Seal or Commendation is being awarded.
 The State Board of Education shall make an electronic facsimile of the Seal and the Commendation available to school districts and nonpublic schools for this purpose.

 e) A school district or nonpublic school that chooses to participate in the Program shall meet the requirements of this subsection (e).